yidakra/rainscribe/README.md

 - Viewers can switch between languages using the player controls
 - Stream maintains consistent 60-second delay throughout playback

-This architecture ensures that by the time any segment reaches the viewer, its captions are already prepared, synchronized, and ready to display, providing a smooth viewing experience despite the complexity of live transcription and translation.
+This architecture ensures that by the time any segment reaches the viewer, its captions are already prepared, synchronized, and ready to display.
+The dual FFmpeg approach (one for real-time transcription, one for HLS segments) ensures fast caption generation while maintaining stable playback.

 ## Troubleshooting